Oklahoma House sends Texas-style abortion ban to governor - The Boston Globe

 Advertisement

-“They're all concerned about their elections coming up and making sure they have something they can put on a postcard to talk about," said Rep. Andy Fugate, D-Midwest City.
+“They’re all concerned about their elections coming up and making sure they have something they can put on a postcard to talk about,’’ said Representative Andy Fugate, a Democrat.

 Although Stitt already signed a bill earlier this year to make performing an abortion a felony crime in Oklahoma, that measure is not set to take effect until later in the summer and might not withstand a legal challenge.